LMS Pricing: Find the Pricing Model That’s Right for You

 6. Litmos

-Litmos has three packages for organizations and businesses with different numbers of learners.
-You can also purchase add-ons, such eCommerce integrations, off-the-shelf learning materials, extra seats, and a Litmos Data Subscription.
+Litmos has three LMS pricing packages for organizations and businesses with different numbers of learners.
+You can also allocate a budget for add-ons, such as eCommerce tools, off-the-shelf courses, extra seats, and a Litmos Data Subscription.

 Pricing